Tap the text to show or hide reading controls.

 “I’m the only one who remembers your name.
 Even if you searched this whole world over.”

-The countless Hunters who had given their lives in the first monster wave.
+Of the countless Hunters who had given their lives in the first monster wave, the name Park Haneul survived on no list of the fallen anywhere.

 The spirit flickering over the old tree churned violently.